Markland, Newfoundland and Labrador: Flora and fauna

 Wildlife in Markland includes moose, squirrels, rabbits, birds, owls & coyotes.

 Demographics

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Markland recorded a population of 223 living in 98 of its 126 total private dwellings, a change of from its 2011 population of 196.
 With a land area of 20.74 km2, it had a population density of in 2016.

 Attractions

 Rodrigues Markland Cottage Winery is located in Markland.
 They use local hand-picked berries such as blueberry and bakeapple, to produce wine.
 This Winery offers tours and wine tasting to visitors all year round.

 The locals enjoy riding snowmobiles and quad bikes, as well as fishing and boating.

 Government

 Markland is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
-The chair of the LSD committee is Karen Durfey.
+The chair of the LSD committee is Kelly Leonard.